aplteam/CompareFiles/README.md

 `CompareFiles` is a Dyalog APL user command that takes two files and feeds them to a comparison utility.

-The comparison utility of your choice can be configured in an INI file ("ini.json5").

 It comes with ready-to-use functions for a couple of popular comparison utilities:

 * BeyondCompare